-Also, keep in mind that those are big fines and that if the state asks for community service hours instead of a fine, you’re going to be doing a lot of community service hours.
+Also, keep in mind that those are big fines.
+If the state asks for community service hours instead of a fine, a judge will probably assign a lot of community service hours.
 If you have difficulty keeping a job, though (and a third OWI conviction may well lose you your job), it might be worth considering asking the state about community service hours instead of some or all of your fine.

 he court can also direct you to pay restitution to a public agency (like fire fighters, police, or ambulances) for the cost of emergency response to your drunk driving or drugged driving.
 You can be directed to pay restitution to each agency that responded.

+For second and third OWIs, the court can have a hearing and then decide to commit you to inpatient treatment for alcohol or drug addiction.
 The court can decide up front how long you have to spend in treatment or they can ask that the hospital tell the court when you’ve gotten as much benefit from the treatment as possible.